Makhachkala: 21st century

 Makhachkala is close to areas of fighting and therefore it and the surrounding region has a heavy security service presence.
 On 25 November 2011, a protest took place in Makhachkala attended by up to 3,000 people demanding an end to illegal activities perpetrated by the security services.

 On December 15, 2011, Gadzhimurat Kamalov, a Russian investigative journalist and founder of the independent Chernovik newspaper was shot dead in an apparent assassination.

 A report of the International Crisis Group from 2013 describes the city as being "a city of almost one million and gained spectacular economic resources due to a construction boom, skyrocketing land prices, substantial federal funds for reconstruction, infrastructure, transport, housing, courts and administrative services.
 But even a short visit revealed acute problems, including dirty streets, dilapidated buildings, inadequate utilities, hectic construction, lack of planning and poorly organised public transport".

 On 14 August 2023, a fire at a gas station in Makhachkala led to a series of explosions, causing at least 25 deaths and 66 injuries.

-On the evening of 29 October 2023, antisemitic riots occurred at the Makhachkala airport causing 500 police officers of the MVD to temporarily close the airport until the morning of 30 October 2023.
+On the evening of 29 October 2023, anti-Israel riots occurred at the Makhachkala airport causing 500 police officers of the MVD to temporarily close the airport until the morning of 30 October 2023.

 On 23 June 2024, unknown attackers carried out a terrorist attack in Makhachkala.
 Many people were killed and wounded.
 A priest was murdered, and a church and a synagogue burned.

+On 9 September 2026, during the Russo-Ukrainian war, the port of Makhachkala experienced a large aerial drone attack by Ukraine.
+Port infrastructure was damaged following explosions and fires.
+There were no casualties according to Russian reports.